PERCEPTION: THE BUSINESS OF CREATING MEANING

 perceptual hypotheses they have) than

 for finding out about the world.
-(This is the idea behind
+What happens if we give people a

 more likely to be right than eyewitnesses who are not sure of what they